 name: postgres-pv-storage

-Now, we apply the deployment and check that is available and healthy:
+Now, we apply the deployment and check that it’s available and healthy:

 ❯ kubectl apply -f postgres-deployment.yml